tasl-lab/UniOcc/README.md

 [![Baidu](https://img.shields.io/badge/Baidu-Pan-2932E1?logo=Baidu&logoColor=white)](https://pan.baidu.com/s/17Pk2ni8BwwU4T2fRmVROeA?pwd=kdfj)

 > Autonomous Driving researchers, have you ever been bothered by the fact that popular datasets all have their different
-> formats and standardizing them is a pain?
-Have you ever been frustrated by the difficulty to just understand
+> formats, and standardizing them is a pain?
+Have you ever been frustrated by the difficulty of just understanding
 > the file semantics?
 This challenge is even worse in the occupancy domain.
 But, **UniOcc is here to help.**

 **UniOcc** is a unified framework for occupancy forecasting, single-frame occupancy prediction, and occupancy flow